 Complex software, such as our Radion software, may contain defects or errors, some of which may remain undetected for a period of time.
 It is possible that such errors may be found after the introduction of new software or enhancements to existing software.
 We continually introduce new solutions and enhancements to our solutions, and, despite testing by us, it is possible that errors may occur in our software.
 If we detect any errors before we introduce a solution, we might have to delay deployment for an extended period of time while we address the problem.
-If we do not discover software errors that affect our new or current solutions or enhancements until after they are deploy d, we would need to provide enhancements to correct such errors.
+If we do not discover software errors that affect our new or current solutions or enhancements until after they are deployed, we would need to provide enhancements to correct such errors.
 Errors in our software could result in:

 - harm to our reputation;

 - lost sales;

-- delay in commercial releases;
+- delays in commercial releases;

-- product liab lityc laims;
+- product liability claims;

-- delay in or loss of mark t acceptance of our solutions;
+- delays in or loss of market acceptance of our solutions;

 - license terminations or renegotiations;

-- unexpected expenses and div rsion of resources to remedye rrors; and
+- unexpected expenses and diversion of resources to remedy errors; and

-- prix cya nd security nerab lities.
+- privacy and security vulnerabilities.

 Furthermore, our customers might use our software together with products from other companies or those that they have developed internally.
 As a result, when problems occur, it might be difficult to identify the source of the problem.
-Even when our software does not cause these problems, the existence of these errors might cause us to incur significant costs, div rt the attention of our technical personnel from our solution development efforts; impact our reputation and cause significant customer relations problems.
+Even when our software does not cause these problems, the existence of these errors might cause us to incur significant costs, divert the attention of our technical personnel from our solution development efforts; impact our reputation and cause significant customer relations problems.